bluefireteam/audioplayers/README.md

 ### Playing Audio

-In order to play audio, use either the `play` or `loop` commands (loop just keeps replaying after finished).

 There are three possible sources of audio:

  - Remote file on the Internet
  - Local file on the user's device
  - Local asset from your Flutter project

-Both for Remote Files or Local Files, use either the `play` or the `loop` commands (loop just keeps replaying after finished), just setting appropriately the flag `isLocal`.
+Both for Remote Files or Local Files, use the `play` method, just setting appropriately the flag `isLocal`.

 For Local Assets, you have to use the `AudioCache` class (see below).